 My lights use 10Wh of power a day.
 My solar panel needs to produce at least that much power every day on average.
-To account for cloudy days, let’s go ahead and get a solar panel that can produce double that — up to 20Wh per day.
+To account for power drops on cloudy days, let’s go ahead and get a solar panel that can produce double that — up to 20Wh per day.

 20Wh / 4Wh per watt = 5W

 So to produce 20Wh per day on average, I need a 5W solar panel.
 And it needs to be a 12V solar panel in order to work with my charge controller and charge my 12V battery.

 Note: If you plan on putting your solar panel behind a window, size your solar panel bigger to account for the reduced output.

 I needed a charge controller that was compatible with 12V lead acid batteries and capable of handling the max current output from my solar panel.

 I picked up a cheap PWM charge controller that works with 12V lead acid batteries and has a 10A current rating.

 2 More DIY Solar Lighting Projects You Can Build Now